Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-The relevance assessment focuses on the precision-oriented IR evaluation and estimates the relevance of the $N$ top-ranked results.
-Although such ``shallow'' evaluation is not complete, it is consistent if users are interested only in top-ranked documents in the domain application \citep{LiuOezsu2009}.
-Therefore, the relevance assessment enables a near-natural use of the prototype.
+The accuracy evaluation focused on the precision-oriented IR evaluation and estimated the relevance of the $N$ top-ranked results.
+Although such ``shallow'' evaluation could be incomplete, it is consistent if users are interested only in top-ranked documents in the domain application \citep{LiuOezsu2009}.
+Therefore, the relevance assessment enabled the estimation of the prototype's accuracy for daily use.

-\paragraph{Experiment setup: Collecting a test dataset} For the user evaluation, we prepared a list of 100 query topics.
-We obtained ideas for the query topics during the concept evaluation phase (see \Cref{sec:generative_interviews}) and created the queries based on the records from the plant's logging system.
+\paragraph{Collecting a test dataset} For the user evaluation, we prepared a list of 100 query topics.
+We obtained ideas for the query topics during the concept evaluation phase (see \Cref{sec:exploration_interviews}) and created the queries based on the plant's logging system records.
 By following the methodology of \cite{clough2013evaluating}, we collected diverse queries, phrases of which occurred in the system database at least once.
 The queries differ by length of query topics, i.e., a query contains 1-4 search terms.
 Moreover, the queries contain diverse domain terms such as machinery IDs, processes, statuses, and repair steps.

-Each of the fourteen participants received 20 queries for evaluation and needed to assess the relevance of the search results on two levels: term and phrase (\Cref{fig:task}).
-We distributed a list of query topics among the participants in a way that at least two participants evaluated one query topic.
-The same queries need to be executed twice to assess the relevance of each of the 20 top-ranked results on the two levels.
-For a term level, a document is to be labeled as relevant if all query terms occurred in a document as-is or as a synonym independently from their word order or location within the text.
-For a phrase level, a document is relevant if a query phrase or its meaning occurred in close proximity, i.e., narrow context.
-For example, for a query topic ``problem with a pump,'' documents that describe a problem without explicitly mentioning the word ``problem,'' e.g., ``a leakage in a pump,'' are to be annotated as relevant.
+\paragraph{Controlled task execution} Each of the fourteen participants received 20 queries for evaluation and needed to assess the relevance of the search results on two levels: term and phrase (\Cref{fig:task}).
+We distributed a list of query topics among the participants so that at least two participants evaluated one query topic.
+The same queries needed to be executed twice to assess the relevance of each of the 20 top-ranked results on the two levels.
+For a term level, a document was to be labeled as relevant if all query terms occurred in a document as-is or as a synonym independently from their word order or location within the text.
+For a phrase level, a document was relevant if a query phrase or its meaning occurred in close proximity, i.e., in a narrow context.
+For example, for a query topic ``problem with a pump,'' the documents that described a problem without explicitly mentioning the word ``problem,'' e.g., ``a leakage in a pump,'' were to be annotated as relevant.